Normal Theater

-The Normal Theater is a cinema located in the downtown area of Normal, Illinois of the United States of America, which is located in McLean County.
+The Normal Theater, also known as the Normal Theatre, is a cinema located in the downtown area of Normal, Illinois of the United States of America, which is located in McLean County.
 The theater closed for a time in the early 1990s but reopened in 1993 after being purchased and renovated by the town of Normal.
 It has since been in continuous operation, showing a mix of first run and classic films.
-The building is on the National Register of Historic Places and has been since July 25, 1997.
+The building has been on the National Register of Historic Places since July 25, 1997.